static-web-server/static-web-server/docs/content/configuration/command-line-arguments.md

 # Command-Line Arguments

-Server can be configured via the following command-line arguments.
+The server can be configured via the following command-line arguments.

 !!! tip "Remember"
-    - Command-line arguments are equivalent to their environment variables.
+    - Command-line arguments are equivalent to their [environment variables](./environment-variables.md).
-    - Command-line arguments take precedence over their [environment variables](./environment-variables.md).
+    - Command-line arguments take precedence over their equivalent environment variables.

 ```